ErichZimmer/OpenSync/README.md

 ## Known Erratas
  - The RP2350 microcontroller has a known latching problem on GPIO inputs (errata 9).
 This is minimized by an 8k resistor.
 As such, external triggering should be limited to around 1 MHz and >100ns pulse durations at peak operating frequency.
  - If two clock channels modify the same output channel, the clock channel with the highest priority will modify that output channel.
- - If a pulse sequence is longer than the clock trigger rate, the system will become unstable.
+ - If a pulse sequence is longer than the clock trigger rate, the system will become unstable for one pulse sequence iteration before correcting itself.
  - Pulsing at frequencies >1MHz could incur cross-talk and other noise between output channels (yet to be validated).

 ## Context